ram02z/ppt_playback/README.md

 where N is the speed between [0.5, 100.0].

+New powerpoint for each powerpoint in the directory will created with a custom playback speed, unless ``-o`` flag used.

-*-d is an optional argument. see below.*
+*-d is an optional argument. defaults to current working directory.*

 The following message can be shown using the ``h`` or ``--help`` flag.